radianttap/LanguageSwitcher/README.md

 *So we need to cheat and since iOS runtime is dynamism heaven enabled by Objective-C, we can actually do that.*

-Maxim Bilan found [neat solution](https://www.factorialcomplexity.com/blog/2015/01/28/how-to-change-localization-internally-in-your-ios-application.html) which I have [converted into Swift 3](https://github.com/radianttap/LanguageSwitcher/blob/master/Bundle-AppLocale.swift):
+Maxim Bilan found [neat solution](https://www.factorialcomplexity.com/blog/2015/01/28/how-to-change-localization-internally-in-your-ios-application.html) which I have [converted into Swift](https://github.com/radianttap/LanguageSwitcher/blob/master/Bundle-AppLocale.swift):

 * subclass Bundle and override its `localizedString(forKey…)` method to check for `Bundle.main.localizedBundle`
 * force-change the Class of the Bundle.main to be that subclass so our method is called instead of default one _(thanks Objective-C!)_